nodejs/node/README.md

 ### Verifying Binaries

-Stable, LTS and Nightly download directories all contain a *SHASUM256.txt* file that lists the SHA checksums for each file available for download.
+Current, LTS and Nightly download directories all contain a *SHASUM256.txt* file that lists the SHA checksums for each file available for download.